 Many people suffer from heart disease.
-Some people have Heart Failure And Disability.
-Other individuals must manage heart irregularities and inadequacies.
+Some people experience disability in the form of Heart Failure or other heart diseases.
+As a result, many individuals must manage health conditions which may include heart irregularities and inadequacies.
 In rare cases, people may even need heart transplants.
 Overall, there are many reasons that people have heart problems.

 This is why the Social Security Administration (SSA) is so important.
-The SSA is a federal governmental agency charged with administering a variety of benefits to qualified recipients.
+The SSA is a federal government agency charged with administering a variety of benefits to qualified recipients, including persons who are disabled.
 To receive these benefits, individuals must apply.
-Such applications can be long and daunting.
+Such applications can be long and the process may be daunting.

-Fortunately, top disability lawyers can help.
-When applying for Heart Attack Disability Benefits, an applicant should have a general grasp of the SSA.
+Fortunately, expert disability lawyers can help.
+When applying for Heart Attack Disability Benefits, an applicant should have a general understanding of the SSA.
 The administration provides two programs for disability applicants.
-These include the Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) programs.
+These include the SSDI and SSI programs.

 Generally, the SSDI program is for disabled workers with a qualifying history of work.
 Typically, older workers must have longer work histories.
 The SSA will assign work credits for each disabled applicant.
 An applicant can earn as many as four work credits annually.